domschrei/mallob/README.md

 * [Compile Time Regular Expressions](https://github.com/hanickadot/compile-time-regular-expressions) by Hana Dusíková, for matching particular user inputs
 * [robin_hood hashing](https://github.com/martinus/robin-hood-hashing) by Martin Ankerl, for efficient unordered maps and sets
+* [robin-map](https://github.com/Tessil/robin-map) by Thibaut Goetghebuer-Planchon, for efficient unordered maps and sets
 * [JSON for Modern C++](https://github.com/nlohmann/json) by Niels Lohmann, for reading and writing JSON files

 If you make use of Mallob in an academic setting, please cite this SAT'21 conference paper: